 From what I could see, there were six spots around the field from where to take photos.
 You can see them on the map.
 Five of them are on low hills.
 The last one is on the second floor of the terminal.

-I’d like to go again.
+I’d like to go to Chofu Airport again.
 When will that happen?
 I don’t know.
-But when it does, I’ll take a picnic lunch to help me pass the time between flights.
+But when it does, I’ll take a picnic lunch to help pass the time between flights.

 Where is Chofu Airport and its Dornier 228s?

-The airport and aircraft are in Chofu City, west of central Tokyo.
+The airport is in Chofu City, west of central Tokyo.
 I walked to it from the Seibu Tamagawa Line’s Tama Station.
 That took about fifteen minutes.
-Here is a Google map:
+Click here to see it on Google Maps.

 Wrapping up

-Once again, as this was my first visit, I will be going back again to get more pictures.
-So, be prepared to see new ones of the planes here one day.
-If you have any questions or comments, please leave them below.
+Once again, as this was my first visit, I will go back again to get more pictures.
+So, be prepared to see new ones of the planes here in the future.
+You can leave questions and comments below.